jameshanlon/cheese/cheese/pages/pre-survey-guide.md

 please do so in your reply, this will reassure our staff.

-Our surveyors will be wearing masks and have wipes to clean door handles etc, since the doors and windows need to closed throughout the survey, our Energy Tracers will do their best to keep a distance between you both.
+Our surveyors will be wearing masks and have wipes to clean door handles etc, since the doors and windows need to closed throughout the survey, our surveyors will do their best to keep a distance between you both.

 <a class="anchor" name="preparation"></a>
 ## Preparation for the survey